pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 ---
-title: Collaborative Development Using Github and Pantheon
+title: Collaborative Development Using GitHub and Pantheon
-description: Learn how to collaborate with your Pantheon team members using Github.
+description: Learn how to collaborate with your Pantheon team members using GitHub.
 category:
   - developing
   - drupal